santilococo/sadedot/README.md

 By default the script will run with whiptail (`libnewt`).

-However, the script can use both `dialog` and `whiptail` as a way to display dialog boxes, so if you want to use dialog you have to pass `-d` as a parameter, and if you want to use whiptail `-w`.
+However, the script can use both `dialog` and `whiptail` as a way to display dialog boxes, so if you want to use dialog you have to pass `-d` as a parameter.

 For example, you can run